 Hensley was first elected to the Kansas Legislature in 1976 at the age of 23.
 He served 16 years in the Kansas House of Representatives before being appointed to the Kansas Senate on July 1, 1992.
 He is a lifelong resident of the 19th Senate District, comprised of eastern Topeka and Shawnee County, western Douglas and Jefferson counties, and all of Osage County.

 In 1997, Hensley was elected Senate Democratic Leader and is now in his sixth term in that office.
-2018 is Hensley’s 42nd session, making him the longest serving member of the Legislature in Kansas history.
+2019 is Hensley’s 43rd session; he is the longest serving member of the Legislature in Kansas history.

 Hensley is a 1975 graduate of Washburn University and holds a master’s degree in Special Education from Kansas State University.
-Outside of his legislative duties, he has been a public school teacher for 43 years, and is currently a U.S. Government teacher at his high school alma mater, Highland Park High School in Topeka
+Outside of his legislative duties, he worked as a public school teacher for 43 years.
+He retired in 2018.

 He and his wife Deborah live in the house Hensley grew up in.
 Their daughter, Katie, who is married to Jason Bivens, is an Assistant Principal in the Topeka school district.
 The Hensleys are grandparents to Katie and Jason’s three daughters, Brighton, Lily and Parker.

 Ways & Means

 Confirmation Oversight (Vice Chairman)